azmozaffari/GuidedDiffusion/README.md

 * pip install -r requirements.txt

-* For training/inference use the below commands passing the desired configuration file as the config argument in case you want to play with it.

-* python3 main.py --config "path/to/config/file" --mode training       for training ddpm
+* Run the batch file run.sh by ./run.sh

+* The target image folder is in ./data/training/target.
+Drop some CelebA images in this folder

-* python3 main.py --config "path/to/config/file" --mode inference      for generating images
+* Run main.py by python3 main.py --config config.yml

+* See the results in ./data/trainig/output